OwenTucker/OwenTucker/README.md

 ### Hi there

-Currently a student at Emory University pursuing a BS in Computer Science and a minor in French
+Currently a MS CS student at Emory University

 - I’m currently working on making games on Godot, and 3D enviroments on Blender:
 - I’m currently learning Java, Python, and Go